-Barbados' Gross Domestic Product is approximately USD\$3,685 billion, with a growth rate of 0.5% (CIA, 2012; World Bank 2012).
+Barbados' Gross Domestic Product is approximately USD\$3,685 billion, with a growth rate of 0.5% (Barbados 2012b; World Bank 2012).
 As of 2007, the average per capita income was USD\$7,350 (Central Bank of Barbados, 2007).
-In 2011, the unemployment rate was 10.2% (Barbados Statistical Service, 2012), an increase of 1.4% from mid-2008 (Ministry of Finance, 2008).
-The country's primary economic sectors are: tourism, offshore finance, government, manufacturing, construction, mining, agriculture and fishing (Ministry of Finance, 2008).
+In 2011, the unemployment rate was 10.2% (BSS 2012), an increase of 1.4% from mid-2008 (Barbados Ministry of Finance, 2008).
+The country's primary economic sectors are: tourism, government, manufacturing, construction, mining, agriculture and fishing (Barbados Ministry of Finance, 2008).

-Tourism is one of the primary forces behind economic and employment growth in Barbados, representing roughly 13% of the country's Gross Domestic Product and attracting expenditure of USD\$536 million in 2011 (World Travel & Tourism Council, 2012).
-The United Kingdom, the United States, Caribbean Community (CARICOM) countries, and Canada provide the greatest number of visitors to the country (Ministry of Tourism, 2006), with rates of visitors from these countries and regions still growing (Ministry of Finance, 2008).
-The greatest numbers of tourists to Barbados arrive for holiday, health, recreation or business reasons (Ministry of Tourism, 2006).
-In 2006, the tourism industry employed approximately 13,600 people, 63% of whom are women (Ministry of Tourism, 2006).
+Tourism is the primary force behind economic and employment growth in Barbados, representing roughly 25% of the country's Gross Domestic Product and attracting expenditure of USD\$1.01 billion in 2006 (Government of Barbados, 2010).
+The United Kingdom, the United States, Caribbean Community (CARICOM) countries, and Canada provide the greatest number of visitors to the country (Barbados Ministry of Tourism, 2006), with rates of visitors from these countries and regions still growing (Barbados Ministry of Finance, 2008).
+The greatest numbers of tourists to Barbados arrive for holiday, health, recreation or business reasons (Barbados Ministry of Tourism, 2006).
+In 2006, the tourism industry employed approximately 13,600 people, 63% of whom are women (Barbados Ministry of Tourism, 2006).